austin-hua/OS_IoTDataTransmission/README.md

 ### Operating Systems Project 2
 Implementation of memory pages and serial communication mechanisms

-Group members: B06902101, B06902098, B06902086, B05902099

 ### Compilation
 Before compiling, make sure you are running the correct version of kernel.
 We are using Kernel v.
 4.14.25.
 You can check which version you are using with the command <em>uname -a</em>.
+There are fundamental differences in certain ksocket functions between older kernel versions and 4.14.25 that make backwards compatibility impossible.
+Don't learn this the hard way.

 Next switch to super user.
 Use the command <em>sudo -s</em>.
 Navigate to our src folder.
 Execute compile.sh using any of the following commands.